 The idealized landscape, painterly brushwork, flattened and shifting horizon lines, and seductive colors recall Wayne Theibaud’s Sacramento River Delta series and Richard Diebenkorn’s Ocean Park works.

-To create these works, I shot aerial photographs from a blimp or helicopter.
+To create these works, I shot aerial photographs of Southern California freeway interchanges from a blimp or helicopter.
 The images were digitally-enhanced to add or remove cars, re-work the landscape and at times, add or remove freeway lanes.
 The resulting image was printed on archival watercolor paper and painted using oil or acrylic.

-Watch a short film here by Eric Minh Swenson on the artist painting and discussing these works.
+Watch a short film here by Eric Minh Swenson on me painting and discussing these works.